ECP-copa/Cabana/paper/paper.md

 DE-NA-0003525.

-This research used resources of the Oak Ridge Leadership Computing Facility (OLCF),supported by DOE under contract DE-AC05-00OR22725.
+This research used resources of the Oak Ridge Leadership Computing Facility (OLCF), supported by DOE under contract DE-AC05-00OR22725.

 # References